Nik Mrdja

-Nikola "Nik" Mrdja (born 30 November 1978) is an Australian former soccer player, who played as a striker.
+Nikola "Nik" Mrdja (born 30 November 1978) is an Australian former professional soccer player, who played as a forward.
 Mrdja had a career spanning several National Soccer League (NSL) and A-League clubs from 1998 to 2011, as well as a brief spell in Sweden with AIK in 2004.
 Mrdja made one appearance for Australia, in a friendly against Argentina in 2007.

 Club career

 Early years

 In October 1998, Mrdja signed for Canberra Cosmos after travelling from Perth to Canberra to trial at his own expense.
 In late November 1998, Mrdja was one of five players released by the club.

 In April 2000, Mrdja signed for Perth SC.

 Mrdja trialled for Perth Glory in January 2001, signing soon after.

 Mrdja scored a golden goal for Perth Glory in the final of the 2003–04 National Soccer League against Parramatta Power in the last match of the NSL.

 Central Coast Mariners

 In December 2004, Mrdja signed with Central Coast Mariners to play in the newly formed A-League.
 In the Mariners first competitive fixture, an F3 Derby against the Newcastle Jets in qualification for the 2005 OFC Club Championship, Mrdja broke opposing defender Andrew Durante's leg with a tackle late in extra time.
 The incident subsequently gained prominence as a sparking point for the clubs' rivalry.
 On the field, Mrdja's early form for the Mariners was strong.
 In the club's next game against Adelaide United, Mrdja scored a hat-trick, sealing progress to the qualification final.
 He scored another hat-trick in a 2005 A-League Pre-Season Challenge Cup win over Queensland Roar.

 However, soon after Mrdja suffered a knee injury causing him to miss the entire 2005–06 A-League season, eventually returning early in the 2006–07 season.
 His first goal in the A-League came from a direct free kick in a win over New Zealand Knights on 19 November 2006.
 Mrdja's knee injury continued to be an issue, and saw him miss much of the 2006–07 and 2007–08 seasons.

 It is during his time at the Mariners that Mrdja discovered his love for disco biscuits.